Adaptation of a population to a changing environment under the light of quasi-stationarity: Exponential convergence to the

 \subsection{Eco-evolutionary implications of these results}

-One of the major motivation for the present analysis is to make a distinction, as rigorous as possible, between an environmental change that the population can spontaneously adapt to and one that imposes too much a pressure.
+One of the major motivation for the present analysis is to make a distinction, as rigorous as possible, between an environmental change to which the population can spontaneously adapt to and a change that imposes too much a pressure.
 We recall that in \cite{NP17}, the authors obtain a clear and explicit threshold on the speed of this environmental change.
 Namely, above this speed, the Markov process that they consider is transient, whereas it is recurrent below this critical speed.
-Thus, it might seem a bit frustrating that such a distinction cannot be observed in the previous theorems (which seem not to care about this speed).
+Thus, it might seem a bit frustrating that such a distinction (depending on the speed value $v$) cannot be observed in the previous theorems.
 At least, these results prove that the distinction is not based on the existence nor the uniqueness of the QSD, and even not on the exponential convergence per se.
-In fact, this threshold is so distinct in \cite{NP17} because their model relies on the following underlying assumption : The poorer the current adaptation is, the more effectively mutations are able to fix, provided that they are then beneficial.
-In our case, a population too poorly adapted is almost doomed to a quick extinction, because the population size cannot be maintained at large values.
-The survival is rather triggered by dynamics that maintain the population adapted.